epfl-ada/ada-2022-project-datakungfu/README.md

 ## Proposed additional datasets

-- [Name Corpus](https://www.kaggle.com/datasets/nltkdata/names?resource=download) - a dataset containing male and female names, which is used to handle plot summary topic analysis tasks such as gendering characters.
+- [Name Corpus](https://www.kaggle.com/datasets/nltkdata/names?resource=download) - a dataset containing male and female names, which is used to remove common English names when we do plot summary topic analysis tasks.
+High-frequency English names are similar to stopwords in text analysis.
+In order not to have people's names without real meaning in the analysis results, we need to remove them from the text in the pre-processing stage.

 ## Methods